-Homeowners insurance can meet costs if your HVAC unit suffers damages from perils.
-Examples of hazards include fire, explosion, falling objects, and hailstorm.
-However, there are instances that the insurance won’t meet the repair or replacement costs.
+Homeowners insurance can cover the costs if your HVAC unit has certain damages.
+Examples include fires, explosions, falling objects, and hailstorms.
+There are times that the insurance won’t cover the cost to repair or replace.
 We take you through what homeowners insurance covers and the exceptions.

 When Homeowners Insurance Covers HVAC Units

-Homeowners insurance comes with two primary types of coverage.
+Homeowners insurance comes with two main types of coverage.
 The dwelling coverage pays for the built-in repair and replacement expenses.
-Thus, when hail damages the central air conditioning unit, you can receive reimbursement.
-Typically, the HVAC unit is part of your home’s structure; hence, you will receive the payment.
+When hail damages the central air conditioning unit, you can get a reimbursement.
+The HVAC unit is part of your home’s structure.
+So, you will receive the payment.

-On the flip side, personal property coverage meets expenses that emanate from falling objects.
+Personal property coverage covers costs that come from fallen objects.
 For example, when a tree falls on the built-in AC unit, your insurer will cover the damages.
 Plus, you can get paid to repair or replace the window unit.
 The primary reason is that the items are your personal possessions.

 What the Insurance Excludes

-Homeowners insurance doesn’t cover wear and tear in your HVAC system.
-For instance, if the unit fails to work due to certain components, you won’t access the coverage.
-When the fan is broken, and the evaporator coil is frozen, you will cater to the repair costs.
+Homeowners insurance doesn’t cover wear and tear on your HVAC system.
+If the unit fails to work due to certain parts, you won’t have coverage.
+When the fan breaks, and the evaporator coil freezes, you will have to pay the repair costs.

-The good news is that you can avoid using your money by scheduling regular maintenance.
-You can call our experts at least twice a year to inspect and tune up the heating and cooling unit.
-This way, the system won’t experience any wear and tear that the insurance excludes.
+The good news?
+You can avoid using your money by scheduling regular maintenance.
+Call our experts at least twice a year to inspect and tune up the heating and cooling unit.
+This way, the system won’t have any wear and tear that the insurance excludes.

 Filing an HVAC Insurance Claim

-For starters, the HVAC system damages should fall under the hazards that the insurance covers.
+HVAC system damages should fall under the hazards that the insurance covers.
 It can be hail or falling objects, as we have discussed above.
-If the damage expenses are higher than the deductible, you are eligible to file a claim.
-The bright side is that we can help you evaluate the damage and estimate replacement and repair expenses.
+If the costs are higher than the deductible, you can file a claim.
+We can help you look at the damage and estimate replacement and repair expenses.

-Your policy can reimburse you using the actual cash value and replacement value options.
-As for the actual cash value, your insurer can give you a payment that reflects your HVAC unit’s market value.
-The replacement value means that you will receive money to cater for the system’s replacement costs.
+Your policy can reimburse you using the actual cash value or the replacement value.
+With actual cash value, the insurer will give you a payment that reflects your unit’s market value.
+The replacement value means that you will receive money to pay for the replacement costs.

 Contact Us Today!

 Homeowners insurance covers your HVAC through the dwelling and personal property policies.
 You will get either the actual cash value or replacement value based on the damage extent.
-Maintain your HVAC unit from wear and tear by contacting us at Thornton Heating Service today!
+Maintain your HVAC unit from wear and tear.
+Contact us at Thornton Heating Service today!